-In the Asheville area, the Women’s Recovery Center provides treatment for adolescent and adult women who are dealing with issues concerning substance abuse and mental health.
+Located in Asheville, the Women’s Recovery Center provides treatment for adolescent and adult women who are battling issues of substance use or mental illness.

 Priority admissions include: pregnant and parenting women, injection drug users, individuals with HIV/AIDS, and individuals with tuberculosis (TB).

-We offer two programs: Pathways of Change, a comprehensive substance abuse outpatient treatment program, and Perinatal Health Partners, which specialized outpatient substance abuse and mental health services for pregnant and postpartum mothers who are parenting or seeking custody.
+We offer a comprehensive substance use outpatient treatment program for women, including specialized services for pregnant and postpartum mothers who are parenting or seeking custody.

 We believe women are different.
 Therefore, gender-specific treatment targeting those differences is important.
 At the heart of our services is understanding how early trauma and adversity are the underpinnings or substance abuse disorders.
 In a 10-year study of women and girls who abuse substances, the National Center on Addiction and Substance Abuse discovered that females abuse drugs for different reasons than males, and they have different barriers to treatment.

 We offer women a safe place to find their path of recovery.